eshinhw/quant-portfolio-visualizer/README.md

 # Questrade Portfolio Manager

 ## Introduction
-Questrade is one of the investing brokers in Canada, and I have an account with them that I want to keep track of regularly.

-A jupyter notebook called 'Questrade Portfolio Manager' retrieves account information from Questrade API using a questrade wrapper called 'qtrade' and summarizes monthly activities, position changes and dividend income that I earned every month.

-Whenever I am curious of how my investing account is doing, all I need to do is just run this notebook to see the overall performance.
+Questrade is one of the investing brokers in Canada, and I have an investing account with them that I want to keep track of regularly.
+A jupyter notebook called 'Questrade Portfolio Manager' retrieves account information using Questrade API called 'qtrade' and summarizes some useful information such as monthly account activities, position changes and dividend income that I earned every month.
+Whenever I want to know how my investing account is doing, all I need to do is just run this notebook from time to time.
 In terms of security, qtrade wrapper automatically refreshes a security token, so I don't have to log in to the website to get a new token everytime I run the notebook.
 Below are a sample dataframe and visualizations I can create from the notebook.

 ## Breakdown of Holdings